 To read more about the benefits of cheating a wildlife pond in your garden, I found this post useful.

-I’m really pleased with the new wildlife pond!
-I just hope the wildlife like it too.
+We are really pleased with the new wildlife pond!
+Do you think the wildlife will like it too?

 Update: We have newts!